 The cost includes:

-To enquire about booking Being Frank, email Ann Taket.
-The program will be available from mid August 2018 onwards.
+To enquire about booking Being Frank, email Erica Hunt.

-Our third theatre-based education program on eating disorders, The Thin Line, is not being offered in 2018 or 2019.
+Our third theatre-based education program on eating disorders, The Thin Line, is not being offered in 2020.